cuvva/terms/terms.md

 ## 6. Cancellation

-If you purchase our products, the details of your cancellation rights are included in the relevant insurance contract. **In most cases, due to the rules governing short-term insurance, once a motor insurance product is active you no longer have a right to receive a refund.**
+If you purchase our products, the details of your cancellation rights are included in the relevant insurance contract. **In most cases, due to the rules governing short-term insurance, once a product is active you no longer have a right to receive a refund.**

 **Your insurance contract will include a cancellation clause for the insurer in certain circumstances.
 You should ensure you understand when this might happen before you enter into the insurance contract.**